nwmason/calculator/README.md

 # A "Simple" Calculator

-Looking back on this project and my initial approach, saying I was in over my head is an understatement.
+Reflecting on this project and my initial approach, my aspirations for this project put me in over my head at the start.
 Setting up the initial calculator went without a hitch, issues arose when I began figuring out how to calculate the entered equations.

 I was insistant at the beginning that I would allow longer, multi-operation equations that would all seamlessly calculate from a string without use of eval() or other, equally not good solutions.
 This project was at a standstill until I realized I simply do not have the knowledge to accomplish this yet and settled for the current iteration.